SeanZhao1201/BOAT2-Cluster-and-Factor/README.md

 ## Output Files

-The analysis generates several output files:
+The analysis generates several output files in the Results directory:

-1. **Visualization Files**
+1. **Visualization Files** (in Results/figures/)
-   - `BOAT2_Dendrogram_PDM.pdf`: Hierarchical clustering dendrogram colored by PDM type
-   - `BOAT2_Dendrogram_Clusters.pdf`: Hierarchical clustering dendrogram with cluster coloring
+   - Dendrograms of hierarchical clustering
-   - `BOAT2_Clustering_Visualizations.pdf`: Boxplots and heatmaps of cluster characteristics
+   - Boxplots and heatmaps of cluster characteristics
-   - `Cluster_Analysis_Visualizations.pdf`: Detailed cluster analysis visualizations
-   - `Dimension_Reduction_Analysis.pdf`: PCA and UMAP visualizations
+   - Dimensionality reduction visualizations (PCA, UMAP)
+   - Radar charts of cluster profiles

-2. **Data Files**
+2. **Data Files** (in Results/tables/)
-   - `BOAT2_Cluster_Assignments.csv`: Cluster assignments for each observation
+   - Cluster assignments for each observation
-   - `BOAT2_PDM_Cluster_Table.csv`: Contingency table of PDM types by cluster
+   - Contingency tables of PDM types by cluster
-   - `BOAT2_Clustering_Results.csv`: Detailed clustering results with original values
+   - Detailed clustering results with original values

 ## Dependencies